-Pats farming experience on the other hand, was slightly different to mine, but probably just as much fun for a 12-year old; it consisted of him being paid by a neighbouring Farmer to ride a motorcyle around the cherry orchards to scare off the birds.
-The experience of which has unfortunately not stayed with him, as I cannot recall the last time I ever saw a cherry on our cherry tree!
+Pats farming experience on the other hand, was slightly different to mine, but probably just as much fun for a 12-year old!
+It consisted of him being paid by a neighbouring Farmer to ride a motorcycle around the cherry orchards to scare off the birds (and probably everything else in the vicinity!)
+The experience of which has unfortunately not stayed with him, as I cannot recall the last time I ever saw a cherry growing on our cherry tree!

-We started out with some ex-battery hens, as we wanted to be able to give something back to them in return for the eggs that they produced for us.
-We couldn't believe how pitiful they looked when we first got them.
-They really did seem to have lost all their dignity.
-After a few months, they had regrown most of their feathers and their trust in people and it wasn't long before they were trying to come through the back door to find us in the kitchen, roosting on our patio furniture, or jumping in the way of Pat's digger bucket when he was busy moving our manure heap!
+After a few months, some tlc and patience, the hens had regrown most of their feathers and regained their trust in people and it wasn't long before they were trying to come through the back door to find us in the kitchen, roosting on our patio furniture, or jumping in the way of Pat's digger bucket when he was busy moving our manure heap!

-We enjoyed looking after these so much and they gave us so much pleasure, that we then became braver and bought some ducks and a few geese.
+We enjoyed looking after these hens and they gave us so much pleasure, that we then became braver and bought some ducks and a few geese.

-In 2010, we also tried our hand at pig farmers, having purchased some Berkshire weaners.
-We enjoyed this learning curve and the delicious supply of meat in our freezer as a result of our farming efforts.
-We have since dedicated a page on this site to our pig farming endeavours.
+In 2010, we also tried our hand at being pig farmers, having purchased some Berkshire weaners (piglets).
+We enjoyed this learning curve and the delicious supply of meat in our freezer as a result of our farming efforts, we have since dedicated a page on this site to our pig farming endeavours.
 Over the past few years we have increased on the number of pigs that we have had.

 We took part on a Sausage Making Course in 2011, which was great fun, we have added a page on this website which details our experience!

-We love the lifestyle and we are really happy in the home that we have created for ourselves here at "The Ark" and we consider ourselves very fortunate to both passionately share the same hobbies, interests and our love of animals.
+We love the lifestyle, we are really happy in the home that we have created for ourselves here at "The Ark" and we consider ourselves very fortunate to both passionately share the same hobbies, interests and our love of animals.

-We are now registered with the local Parish Council as a Small Holding and also with Defra for both the birds and the bees.
+We are registered with the local Parish Council as a Small Holding and also with Defra for the birds and the bees on our premise.